-Proprietary funds use the same basis of accounting as business-type activities; therefore, these statements will essentially match.
+Proprietary funds use the same basis of accounting as business-type activities; therefore, the financial statements for enterprise funds will essentially match.
+The School District also reports an internal service fund.
 Proprietary funds report activities that the School District operates like a business.